Cecilia Beaux: Green Alley

 By 1906, Beaux began to live year-round at Green Alley, in a comfortable colony of "cottages" belonging to her wealthy friends and neighbors.
-All three aunts had died and she needed an emotional break from Philadelphia and New York.
+All three aunts had died and she needed an emotional break from Philadelphia and New York City.
 She managed to find new subjects for portraiture, working in the mornings and enjoying a leisurely life the rest of the time.
 She carefully regulated her energy and her activities to maintain a productive output, and considered that a key to her success.
 On why so few women succeeded in art as she did, she stated, "Strength is the stumbling block.
 They (women) are sometimes unable to stand the hard work of it day in and day out.
 They become tired and cannot reenergize themselves."

+While Beaux stuck to her portraits of the elite, American art was advancing into urban and social subject matter, led by artists such as Robert Henri who espoused a totally different aesthetic, "Work with great speed..Have your energies alert, up and active.
+Do it all in one sitting if you can.
+In one minute if you can.
+There is no use delaying…Stop studying water pitchers and bananas and paint everyday life."
+He advised his students, among them Edward Hopper and Rockwell Kent, to live with the common man and paint the common man, in total opposition to Cecilia Beaux's artistic methods and subjects.
+The clash of Henri and William Merritt Chase (representing Beaux and the traditional art establishment) resulted in 1907 in the independent exhibition by the urban realists known as "The Eight" or the Ashcan School.
+Beaux and her art friends defended the old order, and many thought (and hoped) the new movement to be a passing fad, but it turned out to be a revolutionary turn in American art.